tomato42/tls13-spec/draft-ietf-tls-tls13.md

   3. To compute the resumption master secret (RMS) as described below.

   4. To compute the exporter master secret (EMS) as described below.

-  5. To compute the Finished message for modes where ES = 0.

 The first of these computations can be performed as soon as the MS is computed.